Welcome to Our Internal Medicine Residency Program

 - Providing resident-specific quality data, generated by the Office of Decision Support, Quality Profile, for the purpose of raising the awareness of resident-physicians to some of the quality and utilization measures used by accountable care organizations (ACOs) to evaluate the clinical performance of practitioners

 - Resident participation in outreach programs/services designed to educate the community about primary and secondary disease prevention

-I hope this information will assist you in making an informed decision about the SCH residency program.
+I hope this information will assist you in making an informed decision about the Swedish Hospital residency program.
 If you have questions as you search for a program best suited to the way you want to study medicine during the next three years, please feel free to contact me.

 Best wishes for your continued success.

 It is my great pleasure to introduce you to the Internal Medicine Residency program at Swedish Hospital, where I completed my training in 2013.
 This is my fourth year as Associate Program Director.
 My approach is “hands on” and transparent in nature.
 I interact with the house staff 12 months a year in a variety of learning environments which include duties as a teaching attending while supervising a medicine service, conducting Morning Report sessions and working side-by-side with residents in my own outpatient clinic.

 The strengths of the residency program at Swedish Hospital are many, but I would like to highlight a few here.